 Description of Sick Leave Benefits:

 The University provides sick leave for absences caused by personal illness or injury which may last from one (1) to ten (10) days.

 Full-time/12 –month staff accrue twelve (12) days of paid sick leave on January 1st each year.
 Full-time staff on a less than 12-month work schedule are credited one paid sick day for each full month they are expected to work for the year.
 Unused sick leave can be carried over from year to year; however, no payment for unused sick leave is made at any time.
-Staff members that begin work after the first working day of a month are credited one sick day per month for each full month they are expected to work for the remainder of the year.
+Staff employees will be credited one sick day per month, beginning the first of the month following their hire date, for each full month they are expected to work for the remainder of the year.

 Full-time faculty members accrue thirty (30) days of sick leave after the completion of each full year of service for a maximum of ninety (90) days of sick leave.
 Part-time faculty members are not eligible for sick leave.

 Up to four (4) of the twelve (12) days of paid sick leave may be used in any calendar year for emergencies needing the attention of the faculty/staff member, which are defined as the following: the unexpected care of ill family members; or to accompany an ill family member to a doctor appointment or medical procedure; accident or crisis involving the home; or similar unforeseen emergency situations (one day per occurrence).
 For the purposes of this policy, family members are defined as your spouse, child or parent.

 Within the four day maximum allowance, up to one (1) day per calendar year may also be used to attend the funeral or memorial service of a friend or of a relative not covered under the bereavement leave policy.